-In the last ten years, applied psychology, especially counseling psychology and school psychology has spread very fast in the whole of China.
+In the last ten years, applied psychology, especially counseling psychology, and school psychology has spread very fast in the whole of China.
 This is the response to the fact that the whole society is paying more and more attention and respect to the individual’s personality and well-being.
 The Federal Ministry of Education has issued documents to the whole of China, calling on all schools to improve mental health education.
-Within the last 10 years, the Federal Ministry as well as the 30 principle boards of educational all have organized numerous training courses for school counselors; in the whole country there is a great demand for professionals in applied psychology, i.e., in counseling and in school psychology.
+Within the last 10 years, the Federal Ministry as well as the 30 principal boards of education all have organized numerous training courses for school counselors; in the whole country, there is a great demand for professionals in applied psychology, i.e., in counseling and in school psychology.

 Mental health education has become an integral part of the system of moral education.
 Its development arose with the support of moral education, while moral education itself in the field of ideas and approaches, has derived inspiration from the field of applied psychology, thereby greatly having improved itself.
 This reciprocal arrangement is the unique characteristic of applied psychology as practiced in China.

 Very recently educational circles in China have begun turning their attention to spiritual psychology, a school of thought originated by a Canadian psychiatrist, Dr. H. B. Danesh, currently residing in Switzerland.